thebrumby/HotWalletClaimer/README.md

 # Near Protocol: Herewallet Hot Auto-Claim Bot

-This Python script automates claiming HOT tokens from the Herewallet app, which operates on the NEAR Protocol.
+This Python script automates claiming HOT tokens from the HereWallet app, which operates on the NEAR Protocol.
 The app allows users to "mine" HOT tokens distributed on the NEAR blockchain.
 For maximum rewards, users must log in regularly to claim tokens.
-This script streamlines the process, ensuring you receive the most HOT tokens possible.
-It's handy for those with multiple accounts, cycling through each account (identified by 12-word seed phrases), logging in, and claiming tokens when a wallet reaches capacity.
+This script streamlines the process, ensuring you receive the most HOT tokens possible by automatically logging in and claiming tokens when the wallet reaches capacity.
 If a wallet isn't full, the script calculates the remaining time and waits before retrying, optimizing network efficiency.
+By using SCREEN for unattended access, you can simultaneously manage multiple accounts.

-⚠️ Note: The Claim HOT game has previously overloaded the NEAR Protocol Blockchain; it frequently throws a network "Requires VPN" error.
-I recommend claiming manually in these cases and trying the script again in 24 hours.
+⚠️ Important: The Claim HOT game has quickly onboarded over 3.5 million users in under two months.
+This high demand has previously overloaded the NEAR Protocol blockchain.
+If you encounter script errors, consider waiting 24 hours before retrying.
+Updates will be pushed out to this script as needed to adapt to any structural changes in the game.

 The game can be found here: https://t.me/herewalletbot/app?startapp=3441967